 Step 1: Open up the Camlin clay and make it soft by kneading it in your hands.

-Step 3: Decorate the house with Camlin oil pastels or Camlin Fabrica colours to add a little more pizzazz.
+Step 3: Decorate the house with Camel Student Oil Pastels or Camel Fabrica Acrylic Colours to add a little more pizzazz.

-And you’re done.
-Try to keep these birdhouses out of the sun as the heat could make the clay hard and warp.
+Then, you’re done!
+Try to keep these birdhouses out of the sun since the heat could make the clay hard and warped.
 They’re great for a windowsill in the shade or as a piece of decoration around the home.

-When it comes to making sculptures with clay, you need to follow the following steps:
+When it comes to making sculptures with clay, you need to follow the steps given below.

-Step 1: The first step is to let the child wedge the clay.
-What this means is ball it into a big piece.
+Step 1: First, let the child wedge the clay.
+What this means is, ball it into a big piece.

-Step 2: The next step will be to roll it up tapping one end and then the other to form a long snake-like shape.
+Step 2: Then, roll it up tapping one end and then the other to form a long snake-like shape.

 Step 3: Make a roll in different colours.
-This will make it easier for kids to break pieces off of each roll and use it create colourful little sculptures and figures.
+This will make it easier for kids to break pieces off from each roll and use it to create colourful little sculptures and figures.